Details of talks given by Edward Denmark

 Thoroughly enjoyed this book brought lots of memories back as a child growing up in the area.
 Sad and funny parts to the book recommended couldn’t this put book down.
 Helpful Verified purchaser ***** Five stars A very disturbing true-life book can't imagine the Victorian poverty in this day and age work done.
 Your first book no for queen and country excellent too.

 Annie ***** Five stars What a fantastic read I found it difficult to put this book down once I started to read it.
-It’s a storey full of truth good and bad and a storey told from the heart.
-A storey of hardship, Love, and compassion that has made the writer what he has become today.
+It’s a story full of truth good and bad and a story told from the heart.
+A story of hardship, Love, and compassion that has made the writer what he has become today.
 This is the second book I have read by Edward the first being Not for queen and country and I really hope he writes another.